 \section{Conclusions}

-In summary, we have shown that the creeping flow equations for a general viscosity tensor admits a unique solution for the fluid flow.
-Furthermore, we have proven a Helmholtz theorem which shows that odd fluids generally dissipate more energy than an equivalent fluid without odd viscosity, unless both systems have the same fluid velocity field.
+In summary, we have shown that the creeping flow equations for a general viscosity tensor admit a unique solution for the fluid flow.
+Furthermore, we have proven a general Helmholtz theorem showing that odd fluids generally dissipate more energy than equivalent fluids without odd viscosity, unless both systems share the same fluid velocity field.
 An example of higher viscous dissipation due to odd effects is a translating sphere in an odd fluid with viscosity tensor Eq. \eqref{eq:visctensor}, whereas an example of equal dissipation is the rotating sphere.
-For both systems, we have derived exact singularity representations of their velocity and pressure fields, for which explicit closed-form expressions were obtained.
+For both systems, we have derived exact singularity representations of the velocity and pressure fields, for which explicit closed-form expressions were obtained.
 As in previous works \citep{Khain:2022, Everts:2024}, we retrieve the axial flow fields for a translating sphere (not just restricted to small $\eta_\mathrm{o}$), and have discussed how the flow field is altered when the direction of spin angular momentum is not aligned with the translation direction of the particle.
-Compared to a Stokesian fluid, the rotating sphere in an odd fluid has only a modified pressure, but the same type of rotlet flow field.
-Finally, we derived an exact expression for the stress tensor of the fundamental solution, which can be used to numerically compute mobility (or equivalently, friction) tensors of arbitrarily shaped particles.
+Compared to a Newtonian fluid, the rotating sphere in an odd fluid has only a modified pressure, but the same type of rotlet flow field.
+Finally, we derived an exact expression for the stress tensor of the fundamental solution, which can be used to numerically compute mobility (or equivalently, friction) tensors of arbitrarily shaped particles subjected to general boundary conditions.
 Our results are important for the development of odd microhydrodynamics, microswimmers suspended in odd fluids, and odd Brownian motion.
-In future work, we will focus on the flow fields produced by a particle in an ambient linear straining flow, for which the dipolar-dipolar sector --which is not analysed in this work-- takes an important role.
+In future work, we will focus on the flow fields produced by a particle in an ambient linear straining flow, for which the dipolar-dipolar sector takes an important role.

 \begin{bmhead}[Acknowledgements.]
 We thank Andrej Vilfan and Simon Čopar for insightful discussions. \end{bmhead}